-I received my ordination from the Rabbinical School of Hebrew College, a pluralistic trans-denominational rabbinical program and I currently serve on the faculty of Hebrew College's Adult Learning Program.
+I received my ordination from the Rabbinical School of Hebrew College, a pluralistic trans-denominational rabbinical program where I currently serve on the faculty, teaching and training future rabbis and cantors in spiritual care and counseling.
 I have served as the Rabbi of Congregation Agudas Achim in Attleboro, MA, as a Rabbinic Advisor at Harvard Hillel, as a Cooperberg-Rittmaster Rabbinical Intern at Congregation Beit Simchat Torah in NYC, and I completed chaplaincy training at Hebrew Senior Life in Boston.
 I've created and performed numerous lifecycle rituals, including baby namings and welcoming ceremonies, weddings, unveilings, funerals, and memorial services.
 As part of my rabbinic work experience, I have led religious services (including "open door" High Holiday services for over 4,000 people), delivered sermons, taught adult education classes, created and led children's and family holiday programming, provided pastoral counseling, facilitated bereavement groups, implemented social justice programs, and engaged in outreach to unaffiliated and marginalized Jews.

 Congregation Beit Simchat Torah (New York, NY), 2012-13